Flutter Design Patterns: 19 — Flyweight

-With the ShapeFlyweightFactory, client — FlyweightExample widget — does not care about the flyweight objects’ creation or management.
-IPositionedShape objects are requested from the factory by passing the ShapeType, flyweight factory keeps all the instances of the needed shapes itself, only returns references to them.
+With the ShapeFlyweightFactory, the client — FlyweightExample widget — does not care about the flyweight objects’ creation or management.
+IPositionedShape objects are requested from the factory by passing the ShapeType, flyweight factory keeps all the instances of the needed shapes themselves, and only returns references to them.
 Hence, only a single instance of a shape object per type could be created and reused when needed.

 From the example, we could see that either 2 or 1000 shape instances are created to build the screen background.
 However, to understand what is happening under the hood, we can check the memory consumption using Dart Observatory.

 When we access the Markdown screen of the Flyweight design pattern, Circle and Square instances are not created since they are not visible on the screen:

 Before rendering the Example screen (without using the flyweight factory), a total of 1000 shape instances are created — in this case, 484 circles and 516 squares: